Evgeny Shtorn: Seeking asylum and life in the direct provision

 "Basically his main attitude was very polite, but in a kind of very subtle, tender way he mentioned the law on espionage and the law of the traitor of motherland.
 My main goal was to get out of there but also not to damage other people."

 He explained in a New Yorker interview that his safety, his privacy and his agency were violated as the Russian government was attempting to use him as an informant.
 He took the next flight out to Ireland.

 It is reported that Ireland is generally an accepting country for those seeking Asylum, especially LGBT individuals - with the Prime Minister (Irish: Taoiseach) Leo Varadkar being a member of the LGBT community himself.
 However, Ireland has one of the slowest asylum processes in the world.
-Direct Provision in Ireland can be described as a network of hotels, buildings and services that directly provide support to refugees and asylum seekers which are run by private companies, but funded by the state.
-Those living under Direct Provision are usually unable to work, are provided with very little and can end up living within the limbo of precariousness and unapproved citizenship status for years on end.
+Direct provision in Ireland can be described as a network of hotels, buildings and services that directly provide support to refugees and asylum seekers which are run by private companies, but funded by the state.
+Those living under direct provision are usually unable to work, are provided with very little and can end up living within the limbo of precariousness and unapproved citizenship status for years on end.

-On April 29, 2020, Evgeny wrote a personal account of his experiences at the Direct Provision in Ireland:
+On April 29, 2020, Shtorn wrote a personal account of his experiences at the direct provision in Ireland:

-"Direct Provision transforms Ireland into a place of a traumatic experience for those who came here seeking sanctuary and protection but received years of indecision, it is a constant headache that never ends.
-But Direct Provision is not exclusively about those who ended up living in it.
+"Direct provision transforms Ireland into a place of a traumatic experience for those who came here seeking sanctuary and protection but received years of indecision, it is a constant headache that never ends.
+But direct provision is not exclusively about those who ended up living in it.
 From my point of view, it is primarily about public resources and, at the end of the day, a concept of power – politicians facilitate the abuse of the most vulnerable people when they distribute public money to benefit private companies rather than think about how to protect human rights.
 Protecting people from life-threatening circumstances is not a business and it should not be about money."